65536william/docspring-documentation/docs/api/combine-pdfs/create-custom-file.md

 ---
 title: Create Custom File From Upload
-parent: 974397
-child_order: 2
 ---

 # Create Custom File From Upload

 Upload a new custom file.
-You can use custom files when [merging multiple PDFs together](../../combine-pdfs ).
+You can use custom files when [merging multiple PDFs together](./index).

 Before calling this API endpoint, you must first request a presigned upload URL, and upload a file to our S3 bucket.
 (The example code includes this step.)
 You then pass the file key to this API endpoint to create a custom file record.